-The cream of international designers will exhibit their latest creations at a prestigious event aimed at showcasing African fashion.
+The top international designers will exhibit their latest creations at a prestigious event aimed at showcasing African fashion.

 The Hub of Africa Fashion Week 2015 is taking place at the Millennium Hall, Addis Ababa, Ethiopia, from 21st-23rd October.
 Among the highlights will be a catwalk show featuring creations from 15 world-renowned designers of African fashion on 22nd October.

-Mahlet Teklemariam, founder of Hub of Africa Fashion Week, an annual event since 2010, says there’s a growing interest in Africa’s fashion and garment industry.
-She believes designers in Africa are reaping the rewards by exploring the global fashion market through taking part in international events such as HAFW.
+Mahlet Teklemariam, the founder of Hub of Africa Fashion Week, an annual event since 2010, says there’s a growing interest in Africa’s fashion and garment industry.
+She believes designers in Africa are reaping the rewards by exploring the global fashion market by taking part in international events such as HAFW.

 Many international companies are drawn by the rich African textiles, including woven cotton with a range of intricate and rich designs.
 A particular favourite is African wax print fabric, which has become popular in the international fashion world.
 A few years ago, it was popular mainly in Africa, but it’s now spreading across the globe.
 The colourful textured fabric has become a favourite among fashion icons, with celebrities adding it to their collections.

 Among the A-list celebrities who favour African prints are singers Rihanna and Solange Knowles, who have been photographed wearing the Nigerian Deola Sagoe collection.
 Singers Gwen Stefani, Alicia Keys and Beyoncé have also been photographed sporting African prints at events worldwide.